CrossRef/rest-api-doc/rest_api_koans.md

 ### Example 1

+    TBD

 ### Example 2

+    TBD

-And then you will want to start looking at metadata records that contain specific terms
+And then you will want to start looking for metadata records that contain specific terms

 ### Example 1